dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

 The modified ACE algorithm, which has been developed by **Pascal Getreuer**, is a part of our enhancement method.
 You can find the details from [here](http://www.ipol.im/pub/art/2012/g-ace/article_lr.pdf).
 And its zip file is available [here](http://www.ipol.im/pub/art/2012/g-ace/).

 ## How to Use
+You can test the whole pipeline with several simple Python command-lines.
+And these commands will start processing the test images in this directory then generate their enhanced images in the corresponding folders.

 ## Related